 There was an effective system in place for reporting and recording significant events.
 Lessons were shared to make sure action was taken to improve safety in the practice.
 When things went wrong patients received reasonable support and a written apology.
 The practice had systems, processes and practices in place to keep patients safeguarded from abuse.
 Most risks to patients were assessed and well managed.
-Some risks such as those related to storage of medicines and vaccines needed to be improved.
-Some actions identified from infection control audit were not followed up.
-The building landlord carried out some risk assessments but copies were not available at the practice to manage any risks.
+However, some the risks relating the management of hospital communications, management of medicines and implementing actions following audits were not effective.